Alex Wheatle: Life and career

 Born on 3 January 1963 in London, to Jamaican parents, Wheatle spent much of his childhood in the Shirley Oaks Children's Home in Croydon.
 As he much later recalled: "Although my education had stalled, with numerous suspensions and three expulsions, I had always had the ability to read well.
 When I was five, I started to read the comics and magazines that were sometimes discarded on my dormitory floor.
 Little did I know that it was boosting my aptitude for the written word."

 When he was 15 years old, Wheatle was moved from Shirley Oaks to a social services hostel in Brixton, south London.
 At the age of 16, he was a founding member of the Crucial Rocker soundsystem; his DJ name was Yardman Irie.
 He wrote lyrics about everyday life in Brixton.
 When the 1981 Brixton riots were sparked by tensions between the police and the local black community, Wheatle became involved and was arrested, ultimately receiving a four-month sentence.
 Wheatle's cellmate, a Rastafari, encouraged him to start reading books – first suggesting The Black Jacobins by C. L. R. James – and to care about his education.
 Other authors whom Wheatle began to read included Chester Himes, Richard Wright, James Baldwin, Charles Dickens, Langston Hughes, Maya Angelou, Linton Kwesi Johnson, and John Steinbeck.

 Wheatle spoke about the Brixton riots, most prominently in the 2006 BBC programme Battle for Brixton.
 His early books are based on his life in Brixton as a teenager and his time in social services' care.
 Wheatle featured aspects of his life in his books, such as East of Acre Lane characters Yardman Irie and Jah Nelson.

-Wheatle received the London Arts Board New Writers Award in 1999 for his debut novel Brixton Rock, which was later adapted for the stage and performed at the Young Vic in July 2010.
+Wheatle received the London Arts Board New Writers Award in 1999 for his debut novel Brixton Rock.

 He wrote and performed Uprising, a one-man play based on his own life at Tara Arts Studios, Wandsworth, London.
 In 2011, he took Uprising on tour and performed it at the Writing On The Wall Festival, Liverpool, the Oxford Playhouse, the Marlowe Theatre, Canterbury, the Ilkley Playhouse and the Albany Theatre, Deptford.
 The play re-toured theatres and literature festivals in 2012, marking the 50th year of Jamaican Independence.

 Wheatle lived in London.
 He was a member of English PEN, and he visited various institutions facilitating creative writing classes and making speeches.
 He also narrated an audio guide to the streets of Brixton.

 Wheatle died from prostate cancer on 16 March 2025, at the age of 62.
 Having been diagnosed with prostate cancer in 2023, he campaigned for Prostate Cancer UK.